-Sensing, in the dynamic capabilities context, is the ability, under Knightian uncertainty, to either recognize opportunities before they are fully apparent or, in some cases, create new ones.43 While there are underlying routines, the signals that feed into them should come from near and far, leaving it to the relevant decision maker(s) to make sense from them, as a prelude to making strategy.
+Sensing, in the dynamic capabilities context, is the ability, under Knightian uncertainty, to either recognize opportunities before they are fully apparent or, in some cases, create new ones.40 While there are underlying routines, the signals that feed into them should come from near and far, leaving it to the relevant decision maker(s) to make sense from them, as a prelude to making strategy.

 In the dynamic capabilities framework, seizing involves execution.
-That in turn involves the implementation of business models, the orchestration of assets including data, the achievement of strategic alignment, and the setting of firm boundaries, and the making of investment commitments.44
+That in turn involves the implementation of business models, the orchestration of data, the achievement of strategic alignment, and the setting of firm boundaries, and the making of investment commitments.41 approaches lead to distinctive evolutionary paths.

-Dynamic capabilities allows and requires proactive managers to effectuate organizational transformation in anticipation of environmental change, not waiting to adapt to changes after they occur.
-The development of firms is not by any means completely path dependent or limited to bestpractice or equifinal routines.
-Instead, distinctive, higher-order routines, rules of thumb, and/or managerial approaches lead to distinctive evolutionary paths.
 Excellence not only in search ("sensing" in dynamic capabilities terms) but also in sensemaking (Teece, 1998) affords the firm the opportunity to stay ahead of competitors and to animate dynamic competition in multisided marketplaces.
 When other factors are not decisive, the dynamic capabilities of the top management team may need to come into focus in the merger review process.
-Antitrust/competition economics needs to embrace capability considerations, difficult as this may be.
-The headlong rush to learn and apply platform economics will fall very short if its not coupled to an understanding of capabilities, how they develop, how they evolve, and how they matter.